Toyota Wish: Second generation (AE20; 2009)

 The second-generation Wish has been available for the Japanese market since March 2009.
 It is powered by Toyota's Dual VVT-i 2ZR-FAE and 3ZR-FAE engines.
 All models come with Toyota's 7-speed Super CVT-i transmission.
 The exterior dimensions remain similar to the previous generation, except for the length which has increased slightly.
+All versions were seven-seaters, with three seats in the second row, except for the top Z model which has two folding captain's chairs with armrests in the second row and only seats six.
+The 2.0Z also had wider fenders and somewhat larger bumpers, placing it above a size threshold and in a significantly higher tax category.
+The 1.8S and 1.8A models were fitted with aero kits which also placed them in the higher, "3 number" tax category.

-The second generation Wish continued to be sold outside of the Japanese market in Hong Kong, Singapore and Taiwan.
+The second generation Wish continued to be sold outside of the Japanese market in Hong Kong, Singapore, and Taiwan.
 These models had speedometer clusters that were slightly different from the Japanese market model in the km/h dials section.
+The Taiwanese models were fitted with a version of the 2-litre engine without variable valve timing.

 The Wish received a facelift in April 2012.
 Cosmetic changes to the headlights and rear lamps featured LED insets, revised front grille, rear tailgate garnish and dashboard meter cluster were made.